Doh Kyung-soo: 2021–present: Return to acting, solo debut and departure from SM Entertainment

-On January 3, 2024, an official from Company SooSoo confirmed that D.O. was preparing his third solo album to be released in the first half of the 2024.
-In April 2024, D.O. announced his third EP Blossom would be released alongside its lead single "Mars" on May 7.
+On January 3, 2024, an official from Company SooSoo confirmed that Doh was preparing his third solo album to be released in the first half of the 2024.
+In April 2024, Doh announced his third EP Blossom would be released alongside its lead single "Mars" on May 7.
 He later embarked on an Asian fan concert tour, titled Bloom, that began on June 8, 2024, in Seoul.

-On April 11, 2025, Company SooSoo announced that Doh Kyung-soo would embark on another tour across Asia for a concert titled DO it! that will begin on July 19, 2025 in Seoul, South Korea.

-In June 2025, Doh Kyung-soo announced his first studio album, titled Bliss, which was released on July 7, 2025.
+On April 11, 2025, Company SooSoo announced that Doh would embark on another tour across Asia for a concert titled Do It! that would begin on July 19, 2025 in Seoul, South Korea.
+In June 2025, Doh announced his first studio album, titled Bliss, which was released on July 7, 2025.
 He co-wrote lyrics for the album's lead single "Sing Along!" with Zico, one of the song's composers.
-On September 8, 2025, Company SooSoo announced that Doh Kyung-soo will release a digital single he co-wrote titled "Dumb" featuring rapper Penomeco on September 16.

-On November 4, 2025, it was announced that Doh Kyung-soo would not be renewing his contract with Company SooSoo following its recent expiration, but that the company would continue to support his upcoming DO it! tour dates on December 6 and 7, 2025 in Seoul.
-The CEO of Blitzway Entertainment confirmed on November 5th, 2025 that Doh Kyung-soo signed a new exclusive contract with their company to support his acting endeavors alongside his solo and group musical activities.
+On September 8, 2025, Company SooSoo announced that Doh would release a digital single he co-wrote titled "Dumb" featuring rapper Penomeco on September 16.
+On November 4, 2025, it was announced that Doh would not be renewing his contract with Company SooSoo following its recent expiration, but that the company would continue to support his upcoming Do It! tour dates on December 6 and 7, 2025 in Seoul.
+The CEO of Blitzway Entertainment confirmed on November 5, 2025 that Doh signed a contract with their company to support his acting endeavors alongside his solo and group musical activities.

+On September 8, 2026, he released his fourth EP Dopamine, ahead of his Asia concert tour in October.